Ella D.S. Patelli

 Uncertainty and Equity Valuation: Implications from Learning about Firm Profitability (job market paper)

-Presented or scheduled at the Midwest Finance Association (2021), EFMA Annual Meeting - Doctoral Workshop (2019) and at the Bank of Canada Graduate Student Paper Award.
+Presented or scheduled at the Midwest Finance Association (2021), EFMA Annual Meeting - Doctoral Workshop (2019), and at the Bank of Canada Graduate Student Paper Award (2019).

 Abstract : This paper explores how uncertainty affects equity valuation.
-We develop a model in which investors learn about firms’ profitability based on analysts forecasts.
-The forecasts are affected by two sources of shocks, a systematic and an idiosyncratic shock, that jointly determine stock prices in equilibrium.
+We develop a model in which investors learn about firm profitability based on analysts forecasts.
+The forecasts are affected by two types of shocks, a systematic and an idiosyncratic shock, that jointly determine stock prices in equilibrium.
 We show that equity valuation decreases with the systematic component of uncertainty but increases with the idiosyncratic component.
 We estimate our measures of uncertainty for 2,298 US firms and validate our theoretical predictions in a cross-sectional analysis.
 The relative importance of idiosyncratic versus systematic uncertainty can explain why the relation between uncertainty and equity valuation varies strongly across firms.

 A Credit-Based Theory of the Currency Risk Premium (working paper), with Pasquale Della Corte and Alexandre Jeanneret